mikelewis0/easyccg/README.md

 EasyCCG is a CCG parser created by Mike Lewis.

+If you use EasyCCG in your research, please cite the following paper: A* CCG Parsing with a Supertag-factored Model, Mike Lewis and Mark Steedman, EMNLP 2014

 Pre-trained models are available from: https://drive.google.com/#folders/0B7AY6PGZ8lc-NGVOcUFXNU5VWXc To train new models, follow the instructions in training/README